desertwitch/SnapRAID-on-unRAID/README.md

 _An example could be the parity protection of a custom-mounted, mergerFS-pooled array of drives outside of Unraid's._

 - Non real-time (snapshot) corruption detection/repair and undelete for array drives, on top of Unraid parity.
-_An example could be comparing rarely changing media against the earlier snapshot to detect and fix unwanted changes._
+_An example could be comparing rarely changing media against earlier snapshot to detect and fix unwanted changes._

 #### Known Limitations: